iterative/dvc.org/content/docs/command-reference/import-url.md

 1 file added
 ```

-Note that you can also use `dvc update --to-remote` to bring the import up to
+Use `dvc update --to-remote` to bring the import up to date in remote storage,
-date in remote storage, without downloading anything.
+without downloading anything.

 [remote storage]: /doc/command-reference/remote